nystrom/rivo/docs/design.md

 ## def expressions

-A `def` expression defines a variable,
+A `def` expression declares a function, variable, data type, or trait in a new scope.

+    def fun

 ## Streams
 A stream expression generates a possibly infinite sequence of values.
 There are several ways to define streams, including implementing the `Stream` trait.
 However, typically a stream can be generated from a formula.
 Given a formula, a stream can be created that iterates through all satisfying assignments of the formula.
 For instance, the formula `xs contains x && x > 0` iterates through all values in the collection `xs` that are greater than 0.